Jheller11/rentcheck-back/planning/planning.md

 ### Models:

-A. User - Admin/Renter/Landlord types (for saved searches, extra data)
+A. MLR - the algorithm which will generate estimates.
 B. Apartment - used to create and refine prediction model (more apartments = more accuracy)
+C. Estimate - Created and displayed after user runs data through the MLR
+D. Quesions - f.a.q page
-C. Neighborhood - used to profile DC neighborhoods (possibly with message board)
+E. Neighborhood - used to profile DC neighborhoods (possibly with message board)

 ### Levels: